 - Hotel and flight prices drop significantly (30–50% off peak rates)

-- Beaches and attractions are far less crowded
+- Beaches and major attractions are far less crowded

-- Temperatures feel cooler and more comfortable for exploration
+- Temperatures feel cooler and more comfortable for outdoor exploration

-- Luxury resorts offer better value deals on spa packages and dining
+- Luxury resorts offer better value on spa packages and dining experiences

 - A more peaceful, authentic island rhythm replaces the peak-season rush